gaf3/hundoword/README.md

     * Response - `202 Accepted`
       * word
       * achievement (id)
-      * hold = False - The Achievement was yielded
+      * held = False - The Achievement was yielded
       * at - Date and time (YYYY-MM-DDTHH:MM:SSZ)
     * JavaScript - `api.student.yield(id,word,achievement,at,success,error,complete)`
   * Position - Retrieves Student Position with words and Achievements using id